bergesinstitute/graf-method/book-1-unit-6.md

 For half and quarter we have the option of saying *media* and *cuarto* respectively.

-> We don’t use AM or PM.
+> We don't use AM or PM.
 We address the time frame using time expressions and the preposition *de: las tres de la tarde, las ocho de la noche,* etc.

 # Homework